 - Questions about installation of an Ensembl web site should include information about the OS used and any applicable error messages.

 - Questions about Ensembl data should include the release number.
 Database version can be found in the database name or via the schema_version entry in the meta table.

 - Please keep messages on the list so that others can benefit from the discussion.
 All Ensembl team members will reply with the dev list in copy and dev messages should not be sent directly to members of the Ensembl team.

-- Normal standards of professional behaviour are expected in all messages.
-Comments that are deemed rude or insulting are not acceptable.
+- By posting to the list you are accepting the terms of our code of conduct.
+Normal standards of professional behaviour are expected in all messages.
+Those messages that contravene the code of conduct are not acceptable.